peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 MUST demonstrate the proof of possession of the Digital Credential to the Credential Issuer.

-The proof of possession is made by enclosing the Digital Credential in an object (JWT or CWT) using the same confirmation method referenced in RFC7800.
+The proof of possession is achieved by hashing the Digital Credential within an object (JWT or CWT), which is included in the status assertion request.
+The same hash MUST be included in the status assertion response.
+The confirmation method is referenced in RFC7800.

 When the JWT or CWT format are used, the JWT/CWT MUST contain the parameters defined in the following table.